florianbgt/myblog/content/Django_Oauth2_toolkit_Part1_Auth_server/index.md

 <div><blog-img src="postman_get_token_user1.png" alt="Postman http request to get token for new user" width="100%" height="auto" class="shadow mb-3"/></div>

-Finally, we can change the password of this new user:
+Finally, we can change the password of this new user.
+Here, we need to attached the access token in a authorization header (type Bearer):

 <div><blog-img src="postman_change_password.png" alt="Postman http request to change password for new user" width="100%" height="auto" class="shadow mb-3"/></div>